leekelleher/umbraco-contentment/docs/data-sources/data-source--xml.md

 ##### How to configure the editor?

-The configuration of the XML data-source has the following options.
+The configuration of the XML data-source has the following options:

 ![Configuration Editor for XML Data](data-source--xml--configuration-editor-01.png)